BA in Technical Communication

 Texas Tech's program in Technical Communication & Rhetoric (TCR) has the largest faculty in the world for programs of its kind.
 Sixteen well-known scholars teach BATC students in classes with an low student-teacher ratio, so you'll get plenty of personal attention.

-Director of Technical Communication & Rhetoric
+Associate Chair for Technical Communication & Rhetoric

 Check out the links under BA in Tech Comm to the left.